SGDDNB/CLIPreg/README.md

 ```

 For using your own data, you must specify a folder that contains at
-least 3 txt files that are named: clusters.txt, ribo\_lfc.txt and
+least 3 txt files that are named: gene\_groups.txt, ribo\_lfc.txt and
 ribo\_tpm.txt.
 For the format of those 3 files, please refer to Advance
 usage step 1.